Raunak-Sarmacharya/kcn-seniors-docs/docs/page-builder-forms/elementor-integration.md

 ## Overview

 Elementor is a powerful WordPress page builder that provides drag-and-drop functionality for creating custom pages and forms.
-The KCN Seniors website uses Elementor for creating membership application forms, newsletter forms, and custom page designs that integrate seamlessly with the WordPress user management and role-based access control system.
+The website uses Elementor for creating membership application forms, newsletter forms, and custom page designs that integrate seamlessly with the WordPress user management and role-based access control system.

 > **📚 Prerequisites**: This section assumes you have completed the [WordPress Basics](/docs/wordpress-basics/wordpress-basics-overview) section, particularly [Creating Content](/docs/wordpress-basics/creating-content).
 If you're new to WordPress, start there first.

 **Theme Foundation:**
 Elementor works in conjunction with the **Hello Biz theme** - a lightweight, performance-optimized WordPress theme specifically designed for Elementor integration.
-This combination provides the ideal foundation for the KCN Seniors website, ensuring optimal performance and compatibility with the complex plugin stack.
+This combination provides the ideal foundation for the website, ensuring optimal performance and compatibility with the complex plugin stack.

 ## Key Features for KCN Seniors